-- Date3 and venue: The date should be fixed at least 6 months in advance (to ensure the availability of selected speakers and the organisations of visas for African participants, as it usually takes two months on average). - Key invitees4: start making a guest list - Number of participants: decide on the maximum number of participants and the duration of the event. - Need to find sponsors (i.e: Xunta de Galicia, MAPA...) - Have clear guidelines on what expenses will be covered by the LDAC
+- Date3 and venue: The date should be fixed at least 6 months in advance (to ensure the availability of selected speakers and the organisations of visas for African participants, as it usually takes two months on average). - Key invitees4: start making a guest list - Number of participants: decide on the maximum number of participants and the duration of the event. - List of countries of particular interest: South Africa, Morocco, Mozambique, Namibia, Senegal, Ivory Coast5, Cape Verde, Seychelles, Mauritius... - Need to find sponsors (i.e: Xunta de Galicia, MAPA...) - Have clear guidelines on what expenses will be covered by the LDAC.